 The quality of data is a major factor in how accurately a system can perform.
-Quality assessment may occur at each stage in2 (automated and/or humanly reviewed).
+Quality assessment may occur at each stage in Figure 2 (automated and/or humanly reviewed).
 Quality is also affected by compression of data.
 Data shall not be compressed, then uncompressed and then recompressed at any point in its life cycle of use.
-Only one lossy data compression is allowed without comprising the integrity and fidelity of the data.
-Compression of an image or signal, and it
+Certain types of compression result a substantial loss of data (‘lossy’) while others are considered ‘lossless’.
+Only one lossy data compression is allowed without compromising the integrity and fidelity of the data.
+Compression of an image or signal is a major consideration affecting the subsequent usefulness of the data, and it is addressed in the requirements associated with each modality.

-The enrollment data (which resides in a database – sometimes called the ‘gallery’ ) and the probe (which is being compared to the stored data) should be of the highest quality possible.
+The enrollment (‘reference’) data (which resides in a database – sometimes called the ‘gallery’ ) and the probe (which is being compared to the stored data) should be of the highest quality possible.
 Not all biometric modalities have clearly established measures of data quality that are predictive of matcher performance.

 It is a best practice to attempt to capture the highest quality data possible, noting that not all scenarios enable the operator to collect high quality biometric data.
 Probes may fail to match against a poor quality enrolled image, or conversely there may be an unacceptable number of potential matches that need to be reviewed manually.
 A poor quality probe may likewise fail to match even a high quality enrolled image.